siriusphp/invokator/docs/1_callable_list.md

 #### Callable priority

-By default, all callables in a stack have priority **zero** and callables with the same priority are executed in the order they are added to the stack.
+By default, all callables in a collection have priority **zero** and callables with the same priority are executed in the order they are added to the collection.

 A callable with a higher priority will be executed before a callable with a lower priority.

 ## Executing a collection of callables

-The `Sirius\Invokator` library comes with a few **stack processors** which are act as stack registries/repositories and stack executors.
+The `Sirius\Invokator` library comes with a few **collection processors** which are act as collection registries/repositories and collection executors.

 ```php
 use Sirius\Invokator\Processors\PipelineProcessor;